Mechazawa/REDBetter-crawler/README.md

 that it thinks is 24bits.
 If it is set to '2', every FLAC that has a bits- per-sample property of 24 will be silently re-categorized.
 If it set to '1', a prompt will appear.
 The default is '0' which ignores these occurrences.
+`tracker` is the base url to use in the torrent files.
+`mode` is which list of torrents to search for candidates.
+One of 'snatched', 'uploaded' or 'both.'

 You should end up with something like this: